- Become a Member

 - Should the Regional Coordinator choose not to continue to serve, or the Director of Regional Programs and the Associate Director not recommend the renewal of the term for the Regional Coordinator, or the Executive Director not approve the recommendation submitted, a new Interim Regional Coordinator will be selected according to the stated process.

 Section 2.
 Term of Active Membership.

 To maintain active membership, a student shall maintain a cumulative grade-point average of not less than a "B." Otherwise, he has one term in which to bring his cumulative average up to a "B." If the member fails to do so, the chapter advisor shall notify Headquarters and the member's name shall be removed from both the local and the international roll.

 Immediately after qualifying for membership, the candidate shall be invited to membership by the chapter following Headquarters guidelines and procedures.
 The institution at this time shall certify the name of each accepting candidate to Headquarters on the membership form supplied by the International Headquarters.
 Candidates may be inducted according to procedures suggested by the International Headquarters and/or the chapter.
 Induction, however, is not a requirement of active membership.
 A member is duly initiated when he or she pays membership dues to the International Headquarters and signs the oath of membership in a manner prescribed by the International Headquarters.

 Each member shall receive a certificate of membership.
 The certificate for an honorary membership shall be paid for by the chapter ordering it.

 Should, for any reason, a member's name be removed from the international roll, he shall forfeit the right to wear the Society's Key and other regalia and shall forfeit the use of Phi Theta Kappa identification for scholarly and professional purposes.

 An alumnus shall be entitled to all privileges of the active member except the right to vote or to hold office.

 Section 8.
-Change of Residence.
+Transfer of Membership.

 Section 1.
 Charter Fee.